Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 Red Bull F1 Engines

-In 2007 Red Bull Racing decided to change to the Renault engines.
-Red Bull Racing had tremendous success with the Renault engine.
-Renault manufactured engines were used in the Red Bull cars for nearly 10 years, from 2007 until 2016.
-Red Bull won their first race in 2009 and Red Bull driver Sebastian Vettel won the Drivers World Championship title for four consecutive years with the help of the Renault engines.
+In 2007, Red Bull Racing decided to switch to Renault engines.
+The Renault engine was a tremendous success.
+Renault-manufactured engines were used in the Red Bull cars for nearly 10 years, from 2007 until 2016.
+Red Bull won its first race in 2009, and Red Bull driver Sebastian Vettel won the Drivers World Championship title for four consecutive years with the help of Renault engines.

 Red Bull Racing Media